EEG-Easy/EEG-Schizophrenia-vs-Healthy/README.md

   2. wrong measurement of EEG data.
   3. numerical EEG data is not appropriate for classification.
 These three reasons are the assumption that we can do.

+# Replace EEG with MRI
+Beacause of the uncertainty of EEG data in classifying sz and healthy control, we used MRI dataset instead.

+# MRI data and machinelearning
+The specification of MRI dataset:
+  1. Subjects- 86, 48 for control, and 38 for sz.
+  2. FNC - 378 paris of brain maps
+     SBM - 74 brain maps
+  3. train - 86 rows for each brain map
+     test - 100,000 rows for each brain map

+Several steps are done, and final acuuracy is about 92%, using Gaussian Processor(GP Toolbox).

+# Local SW Program
+Classification between sz and control using machinelearning is done, so based on the result, we implemented local SW program for Diagnosing the patient whether she/he is sz or not.
+We used Python, under virtual environment with conda, and MNE library for EEG waves visualization.